Q7 Stop the Bullying

 2. Next watch this one by Ricardo about "Making Fun of Others Online" also from Common Sense Media, but posted on YouTube.

-3. Discuss in your class or with a friend, and then make a list of the types of things which are hurtful that:
+3. Discuss with your class or with a friend, and then make a list with three sections for the types of things which are hurtful that: